Destruction-Studios/SpinnyWeb/README.md

 ### Coordinates on the Unit Circle

+- `atan2(y, x)` gives the current rotation relative to the pivot, which we use as θ.
 - `cos(θ)` gives the **X coordinate** (Remember `cos` uses the adjacent side which is the bottom of the triangle)
 - `sin(θ)` gives the **Y coordinate** (`sin` uses the opposite side or the leg which is the height of the triangle)